 What Is the Art of Communication?

-The art of communication is like the brushstrokes the painter uses to create a wonderful eye capturing masterpiece.
-Typically, as master of the art of communication, you will be able to deliver whatever message you need to deliver to the surrounding people every time you speak.
+The art of communication is like the brushstrokes the painter uses to create a wonderful eye capturing masterpiece, typically, as master of the art of communication, you will be able to deliver whatever message you need to deliver to the surrounding people every time you speak.
 This is precisely what the art of communication is all about.
-It is the way you are able to interpret your thoughts and feelings into words.
+It is the way you are able to interpret your emotions into words.

 Verbal communication: This form of communication includes the use of sounds and language in order to convey your intended message.